Longwoods Road Facility Rentals and Programs firstname.lastname@example.org

 Longwoods Road Conservation Area grounds and Ska-Nah-Doht Village

-Open 7 days a week 9 a.m. to sunset (during November – entrance gate closes at 4:30 p.m.)
+Open 7 days a week 9 a.m. to sunset (entrance gate currently closes at 8 p.m.)

 May be CLOSED due to weather or road conditions.